 - Distinguishing between bolts and screws

 The design and typography of the 30th Edition also has improved, with an expanded table of contents at the beginning of each section.
 Our editors have fine-tuned these navigation aids to make it easier to locate the information you seek.
-The typography, including tables and equations, has been updated and reset.
-And thousands of figures have been refined and redrawn for enhanced clarity.
+Numerous figures have been refined and redrawn for enhanced clarity.